vinayphys/vinayphys.github.io/index.md

 # Welcome !

-I am a Post-doctoral researcher (funded by an ERC grant) at the University of Milan (Italy), working in the group of <a href="https://www.unimi.it/en/ugov/person/alessio-zaccone">Prof. Alessio Zaccone</a> to primarily explore the mechanical and vibrational properties of amorphous solids.
+I am a Post-doctoral researcher at the Institut für Theoretische Physik, Georg-August-Universität Göttingen (Germany), working in the group of <a href="https://www.uni-goettingen.de/en/588919.html">Prof. Peter Sollich</a> to primarily explore the mechanical response of active amorphous solids.
 During my Ph.D. at <a href="https://www.imsc.res.in">The Institute of Mathematical Sciences</a> Chennai (India), I worked with  <a href="https://www.imsc.res.in/pinaki_chaudhuri">Prof. Pinaki Chaudhuri</a> to understand the thermal and mechanical response of glassy systems, mostly using large-scale simulations.
 But in general, I am interested in the broad area of soft matter systems.

 # Research Interests:
+* Active amorphous materials
 * Vibrational properties of amorphous solids
 * Mechanical response of amorphous materials: Yielding, Plasticity, Shear-banding, Modulus
 * Inhomogeneity in glassy systems and its mechanical consequences